Fame L.A.

-Fame L.A. is an American drama series that aired in syndication from 1997 to 1998.
-It told the story of a drama/dance school in Los Angeles where students honed their talents while overcoming various personal problems.
-It starred Heidi Noelle Lenhart, Christian Kane, Roselyn Sanchez, William R. Moses, and Lesli Margherita, among others.
+Fame L.A. is an American drama series that aired in syndication from October 4, 1997 to March 21, 1998.
+It tells the story of a drama/dance school in Los Angeles where students hone their talents while overcoming various personal problems.
+It stars Heidi Lenhart, Christian Kane, Roselyn Sánchez, William R. Moses, and Lesli Margherita, among others.
 Its producers included Patricia Green.
 Among its directors were Sharron Miller and Nancy Malone.
 A total of 22 sixty-minute episodes were produced.
-Raidió Teilifís Éireann, Ireland's national public service broadcaster, is currently airing their own version of the show, titled, Fame: The Musical.
+RTÉ, Ireland's national public service broadcaster, is currently airing their own version of the show, titled, Fame: The Musical.